caspergrl/GT-UX-UI-Dec2022-June2023/12-week/01-lesson.md

   - Peter Drucker was celebrated by *Businessweek* magazine as “the man who invented management.
 Not necessarily a "designer."

 ## SLIDE 11
-- Global design company IDEO defines "innovation" as solutions that consider the domain of UX.
+- Global design company IDEO defines "innovation" as solutions that consider the domain of user experience.
-_Review the ways that desirability, viability, and feasibility intersect:_
+They see innovation as being at the intersection of desirability, viability, and feasibility...
   - Emotional innovation
   - Progress innovation
   - Design thinking